 To report a CIS eligible member in CIS status code of either H5 or H6 as being lost to follow up (CIS status code H7), MQD is requiring that at least three unsuccessful attempts to reach the member in the last three months be made by a health plan or their designee.
 To report a potentially eligible member as being unable to contact (CIS status code H8), MQD is requiring that at least three unsuccessful outreach attempts in the last six months be made by a health plan or their designee to engage the member.
 These unsuccessful attempts to reach the member are to be documented in the member record.
-In these instances, the health plan shall submit a status code of H7 (CIS - Beneficiary Lost to Follow Up) or H8 (CIS - Unable to Contact) along with a termination date.
-Upon disenrollment, members will no longer have an active CIS status code.
-Members who are disenrolled from CIS may be reconsidered for identification and eligibility at a later date.
+In these instances, the health plan shall submit a status code of H7 (CIS - Enrolled Lost to Follow Up) or H8 (CIS -Potentially Eligible Unable to Contact) along with a termination date.
+Members who are disenrolled from CIS may be re-considered for identification and eligibility later.
 If re-entering CIS, eligibility must be re-confirmed, and member consent must be re-obtained.
+To report members who were receiving services but who have exited the program to a known location, health plans must use one of the following status codes: